PlanetaryGarland/tweModel/README.md

 ### How to Generate a New Model

 1.)
 Place your input cloud-top zonal wind profile and temperatures in the [data/](data/) directory under a \<planet>/ directory.
 For example, for a Jupiter model you would have two .csv files in the directory data/jupiter/.
-Both .csv files should be in a two column format: the 1st column containing the latitude in degrees and the 2nd the wind/temperature value at that latitude.
+Both .csv files should be in a two-column format: the 1st column containing the latitude in degrees and the 2nd the wind/temperature value at that latitude.

 2.)
 Create a configuration file named config.ini in the same directory as [tweModel.py](tweModel.py).
 A blank template ([configTemplate.ini](examples/configTemplate.ini)) and defaults containing some physical parameters of the 4 outer planets may be found in the [examples/](examples/) directory.
 Each user input is described in the template config.ini.
 This file will be copied and saved with your outputs.